junobuild/docs/docs/add-juno-to-an-app/setup.md

 It is generally recommended to initialize the library at the top of your application.

-If you are using the plugins, you can start developing or continue with [deployment](./deploy.md).
+If you are using the the [Next.js](../miscellaneous/plugins.md#nextjs-plugin) or [Vite](../miscellaneous/plugins.md#vite-plugin) plugins, you can start developing or continue with [deployment](./deploy.md).

 ---

 ## Configuration

-No parameters are required to initialize a satellite if you are using the [Next.js](../miscellaneous/plugins.md#nextjs-plugin) or [Vite](../miscellaneous/plugins.md#vite-plugin) plugins, which take care of the environment variables.
+No parameters are required to initialize a satellite if you are using plugins, which take care of the environment variables.

 ### Automated

 The configuration of your project is set in a `juno.config` ile (TypeScript, JavaScript, or JSON) that exists at the root of your project.
-If you are using the plugins, they will read the file and automatically load the information required to initialize your dApp when you build and run it.
+The the [Next.js](../miscellaneous/plugins.md#nextjs-plugin) or [Vite](../miscellaneous/plugins.md#vite-plugin) plugins read the file and automatically load the information required to initialize your dApp when you build and run it.

 ### Manually configure your application